Mobile TeleSystems Public Joint Stock Company (MBT) – key numbers that make it a Strong Buy For Now

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -0.96% gain in the last 1 month and extending the period to 3 months gives it a -5.92%, and is -2.48% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.44% over the week and 1.90% over the month.
+The stock witnessed a -2.91% loss in the last 1 month and extending the period to 3 months gives it a -7.64%, and is 2.33% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.05% over the week and 1.78% over the month.

 Mobile TeleSystems Public Joint Stock Company (MBT) Analyst Forecasts